lonestarcode/data-framework/README.md

 # Data Science Framework

-A comprehensive data science platform featuring advanced scraping, machine learning, and automated trading capabilities.
+A comprehensive data science platform featuring advanced scraping, machine learning, and automated workflow capabilities.
 This framework provides a production-ready foundation for building and deploying data-driven applications with robust processing pipelines and monitoring systems.

 ## Core Capabilities